 It’s a proven fact that conveyor systems can save manufacturers, distribution centers, and other businesses considerable amounts of money.
 For example, the recent installation of a Richards-Wilcox Safe Rail Conveyor System increased the capacity of Oak Forest Hospital’s laundry room by nearly 30 percent.

 The 600-bed facility near Chicago, Illinois had been using a manual system of moving heavy bags of laundry.
 This arrangement was labor intensive and also prone to mistakes regarding misdirected laundry.
-Richard-Wilcox installed the Safe Rail Conveyor System, which vastly improved productivity and reduced mistakes.
+Richard-Wilcox installed the Safe Rail Conveyor System, which vastly improved productivity and reduces mistakes.
 As a result, Oak Forest Hospital now spends fewer resources on laundry and has more to devote to patient care.
 Properly maintaining the system will allow the hospital to continue to reap the productivity savings provided by the conveyor.

 With a properly maintained conveyor system, industries and organizations can cut costs, improve accuracy and efficiency, and improve worker safety, making it well worth the investment of scheduling regular inspection and repair.